 Architecture

 As mentioned, JOLT Atlas is built upon JOLT and the differences are the result of replacing the RISC-V computational model with ONNX.
-While JOLT can be seen as a CPU, JOLT Atlas can be seen as a DAG.
+While JOLT can be seen as a CPUarrow-up-right, JOLT Atlas can be seen as a DAG.

 The prover begins by cryptographically committing to the execution trace $z$ of the ONNX VM on the appropriate input.
 Then, the prover in JOLT Atlas proves that:

-The state transition function of the ONNX virtual machine encoded in R1CS is enforced.
+• The state transition function of the ONNX virtual machine encoded in R1CS is enforced.
 It proves that $z$ is a valid execution trace assuming $z$ satisfies memory-consistency and relevant entries of $z$ are indeed in the relevant lookup tables capturing evaluation of the ONNX instructions.
-JOLT Atlas applies Spartan to establish that z satisfies the constraint system.
+JOLT Atlas applies Spartanarrow-up-right to establish that z satisfies the constraint system.

-At each cycle of the ONNX virtual machine, the current instruction (as indicated by the program counter) is "fetched" from the bytecode and decoded.
+• At each cycle of the ONNX virtual machine, the current instruction (as indicated by the program counter) is "fetched" from the bytecode and decoded.
 In Jolt Atlas, this is proven by treating the bytecode as a lookup table, and fetches as lookups.
-To prove the correctness of these lookups, we also use the Shout lookup argument.
+To prove the correctness of these lookups, we also use the Shoutarrow-up-right lookup argument.

 Last updated